 “If you take those lives, I will make sure that a thousand five hundred children are born every day.”
 He respond to Izanami’s threat, and with a final mighty push sealed the entrance to Yomi.

 “So shall it be.”
 Hissed Izanami.

-Leaving Matsue Stn., again you will be taking this train until you get to a stop called Iya.
-After you get out, finding the path to Yomotsu Hirasaka isn’t that hard however, you will not feel like you are going anywhere special at all.
+From Matsue Station in Shimane Prefecture, take the Sanin Line for Yonago to a stop called Iya.
+After you get out, finding the path to Yomotsu Hirasaka isn’t that hard.
+However, you will not feel like you are going anywhere special at all.

-After you walk a good 30 minutes you will arrive at this parking lot!
-Yes, the entrance to the Underworld has its own parking lot!
+After you walk a good 30 minutes you will arrive at Yomotsu Hirasaka.

 The three peach trees planted here are reminiscent of the three peach trees that Izanagi used to help escape the Underworld.